unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Normalization and Markers

 A special issue occurs when markers are involved.
+Markers are not text, and so are themselves affected by the normalization algorithm.
-The markers may be reordered along with characters.
+However, the markers must be reordered by the implementation along with their surrounding characters.

 **Example 1**